 Sky High for Kids makes $20 million fundraising commitment to St. Jude Children's Research Hospital

 MEMPHIS, Tenn., Aug.
-15, 2019 /PRNewswire/ -- Sky High for Kids recently announced a $20 million naming commitment at St. Jude Children's Research Hospital® for a research floor in the new Advanced Research Center on the St. Jude campus that will open in 2021.
+15, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Sky High for Kids recently announced a $20 million naming commitment at St. Jude Children's Research Hospital® for a research floor in the new Advanced Research Center on the St. Jude campus that will open in 2021.

 By advancing research progress in the battle against childhood cancer and other life-threatening diseases, the organization, which has helped raise over $5 million for St. Jude since 2007, will continue its fundraising commitment over the next 13 years to support and further the mission of St. Jude: Finding cures.
 Saving children®.